 Are you in love with traditional Oriental rugs?
 If so, you are in good company.
-Classic Oriental rugs have been gracing the floors of majestic palaces and magnificent temples for thousands of years.
+Classic Oriental rugs have been gracing the floors of majestic palaces and temples for thousands of years.

 When it comes to making a traditional choice, how can one differentiate between a traditional Persian Bokhara Oriental rug and a Turkish or Kurdish Oriental rug?
-When it comes to wool Oriental rugs their similarities and differences are as unique as each rug type.
+When it comes to wool Oriental rugs, their similarities and differences are as unique as each rug type.

 When it comes to quality, Bokhara rugs are superior in many ways.
-The main reason people choose to purchase a traditional Bokhara Persian rug is primarily their traditional red rug color and also for their high-knot count which adds to their overall value.
+The main reason people choose to purchase a traditional Bokhara Persian rug is primarily their traditional red rug color and also for their high knot count which adds to their overall value.

 Since a true Bokhara rug is soft, elegant and durable, it easily transforms an ordinary room into a stylish and sophisticated room.
 Bokhara Oriental rugs are always knotted from 100% natural wool fibers.

 Traditional or classic Kurdish rugs are hand knotted by weavers that originate from the eastern edge of Turkey in the Kurdistan region, including the Eastern part of Turkey near the Tauros Mountains of Northern Iraq.
-Kurdish weavers come from different clans and their motifs reflect their area’s heritage.
+Kurdish weavers come from different clans and Kurdish motifs reflect their area’s heritage.

 To tell if a rug is Kurdish or Persian, turn the rug over.
 Most hand knotted rugs contain a label telling you where the rug originates from on their backside.
 We wrote another blog that distinguishes 7 signs where you can determine if your oriental rug is fake, if you're having trouble determining rug authenticity.

 Own a one-of-a-kind high quality Oriental Rug